 Edwin Warner & Percy Warner Parks

 SB TIP: The wooded trails are perfect for trail running (and hiking) any time of year.
-All skill levels are welcomed as the different trails bring something for everyone looking to enjoy nature.
+All skill levels are welcome, as the different trails bring something for everyone looking to soak up some nature.

-From May to October, head to the Warner Park Equestrian Center for Full Moon Pickin’ Parties during the full moons.
+From May to October, head to the Warner Park Equestrian Center for Full Moon Pickin’ Parties.
 Image: Warner Parks

-Paved and unpaved trails let you escape in nature.
+Paved and unpaved trails let you escape and reconnect with nature.

 Elmington Park

-Elmington Park is one of the town’s smaller parks at 13.34 acres.
+Elmington Park is one of the city’s smaller parks at 13.34 acres.
 With the historic West End Middle School at the base of the property, Elmington Park is a go-to spot for all ages.
-Thursdays in June, the park offers a Movies in the Park series, and food trucks attract folks from all over for everything from grilled cheese to peaches.
-On any given day, you’re likely to see soccer players, dog owners and sun bathers taking advantage of the green space.
-On Sundays, keep an eye out for Nashville Foam Fighters, a group that dresses up in Medieval garb and battles with foam swords, javelins, arrows, flails, maces and more.
+On Thursdays in June, the park offers a Movies in the Park series, and food trucks attract folks from all over for everything from grilled cheese to peaches.
+On any given day, you’re likely to see soccer players, dog owners, and sunbathers taking advantage of the green space.
+On Sundays, keep an eye out for Nashville Foam Fighters, a group that dresses up in Medieval garb and battles with foam swords, javelins, arrows, flails, maces, and more.
 (If you are interested in joining them, click here.)

 The Movies in the Park series is a great way to experience Elmington Park.
 Image: Movies in the Park